uglywizard/tinynws/README.md

 ## Backend

-- (/api/) fetch data from NeoWS NASA and save it to a DB (dev: sqlite3, prod: postgresql) then serve this data trough a REST API.
-In this particular module lives the custom command (Api/management/commands/retrievedata.py) that retrieve the data from the NeoWS API and the specification for the execution of the cron job (api/cron.py)
+- (/api/) fetch data from NeoWS NASA API and save it to a DB (dev: sqlite3, prod: postgresql) then serves this data trough two REST API endpoints.
+In this particular module lives the custom command (api/management/commands/retrievedata.py) that make the request to NeoWS API (parse and save to DB) and the specification for the execution of the cron job (api/cron.py)
 - (/neod_backend_api/): main django module (config and services).
 - The backend API is reachable by two read-only endpoints:
   - /api/feed/: return a list of NearEarthObject from the DB.